mainsail-crew/docs/docs/mainsailos/getting-started/first-boot.md

 ## Update Manager

+To find the Update Manager, select **Machine** in the sidebar navigation.
+The Update Manager is displayed at the bottom-right of the Machine page.

 When you open the Update Manager for the first time, it may show that some components have updates available.

 <figure markdown="span">